 - Decorative – Characterized by their unique and highly stylized features, decorative fonts are incredibly eye-catching and best suited for display purposes.

 No matter which direction you ultimately choose to go, the most important feature to consider is legibility.
 If your brand typeface is tough to read, you’ll frustrate your audience and they’ll quickly lose interest in the message you’re trying to convey.
-You’ll also want to consider a font that:
+You’ll also want to consider a brand typeface that:

 - Isn’t overly trendy or likely to look dated in a short amount of time.